 More information on the Schulich School of Medicine and Dentistry may be found at https://www.schulich.uwo.ca/

-To apply: Review of applications will begin after August 16, 2021 with an anticipated start date of October 1, 2021 or as negotiated.
+To apply: Review of applications will begin after November 16, 2021 with an anticipated start date of December 1, 2021 or as negotiated.
 Applications will be accepted until the position is filled.
-The anticipated start date is to be negotiated.
 The application should include a detailed curriculum vitae, a cover letter with identification of areas of interest in research or other scholarly activity, leadership, and teaching and, names and email addresses of 3 referees.

 Please also complete, sign and include the form available at:

 Effective September 7, 2021, all employees and visitors to campus are required to comply with Western’s COVID-19 Vaccination Policy.
 Successful candidates will be also required to comply with the policies and protocols of the applicable affiliated institutions.